 Llama at Machu Picchu

 So, these are just some of the reasons why Peru is my dream holiday destination and it’s my entry for the Travelex #dreamholiday competition.
-What’s your dream holiday for 2016?
+What’s your dream holiday?

 Who says dreams don’t come true?
 I actually visited Peru in September 2016 and you can read what I discovered about the country in my Peru posts.